Hazebyte/CrateReloaded/docs/contribution.md

 * Thanks to **Koz** for creating the video.
 * Thank you **Brandon** and **Reef** for testing CrateReloaded in its initial phases.
 * Thank you **AndyJake** for providing plugin support.
+* That one guy **Loggarific** is cool to...
+Only on Thursdays though!
-* And members of the Spigot Community for their support
+* And members of the Spigot Community for their support.

 ## Community
 Finally, without the community, the plugin wouldn't have been possible.
 Thank you to...